stebet/eveonline-third-party-documentation/docs/crest/character/char_openWindow.md

 {

       "subject": "Hello",
-      "body": "I would like to negotiate BPO prices with you."
-      "recipients": [{"id": 1536904870}]
+      "body": "I would like to negotiate BPO prices with you.", "recipients": [{"id": 1536904870}]
 }
 ```

 There is no response, if the action is successful the mail window will open.
 The body parameter accepts Eve's basic HTML markdown formatting.
+Multiple recipients can be present in the array in the above object formatting.